Ages 6-8, 9-12, 12-16

 Be curious, be bold, and be yourself.
 Students will explore a variety of age-appropriate acting tools and techniques such as the relationship between the physical body and character.
 Younger students develop imagination, creativity, self-confidence, and empathy in a fun and expressive way.
 As students progress, they will apply their techniques to solo and group scripts, improvisations, and devised work.
 Teen artists will learn to sharpen their instincts to make strong and consistent choices.

 Challenge your theatrical creativity and tell your story from a new perspective in this online directing class.
 Learn to build collaborative partnerships and inspire an artistic team to activate your vision on stage.

 Ages 6-8, 9-12, 12-19

 In these fun and challenging classes, students find their voice, and make the connection between their body, music, and storytelling.
 This class features acting techniques, vocal training, and choreography.
 Participants also collaborate on ensemble pieces, learning to work as a team on stage.
-As students progress, they will incorporate harmonies, complex dance steps, and advanced acting techniques to craft engaging and detailed stories through song.
+As students progress, they will incorporate harmonies, complex dance steps, and advanced acting techniques to

 Musical Theatre for Home Learners